When to Replace Your Watch Battery: The Complete Guide

 Signs Your Watch Battery Needs Replacing

-Man wearing Söner rectangular watch with green dial while playing chess - quartz watch in everyday active use context
+Man wearing Söner rectangular watch with green dial, quartz watch in everyday active use showing importance of reliable timekeeping

 Dim or fading display.
 On watches with LCD or backlight displays, reduced brightness or partial display failure is a clear battery indicator.